 Transmission learning: We learn by having ‘knowledge’ passed directly to us, perhaps by reading it or being told it by someone else.
 It is common to think learning happens via transmission, but it is a fairly implausible theory for anything but the most simple learning.
 Maybe I learned the definition of ‘alive’ by being told it, but I certainly didn’t learn to dance by being told how.
 And I didn’t really learn the definition of ‘alive’ until I had at least applied it to a few different cases to test I understood.

 Constructivism: We learn by doing something with what we are told, shown or experience.
 Learning is not passive as the transmission learning implies, but active.
-There can be no learning from direct transmission until students construct an understanding of what they are hearing/seeing, or fit the new idea in their cognitive schema.
+There can be no learning from direct transmission until students construct an understanding of what they are hearing/seeing, or until they fit the new idea in their cognitive schema.
 I don’t learn the definition of the word ‘alive’ until I assimilate it into my already existing knowledge, and apply the term to all the other things I already know: dogs are alive, rocks are not.
 Thus learning is something I do by constructing my understanding, not something done to me.

 Deep and surface knowledge: Sometimes we distinguish between different kinds of knowledge or understanding gained from different types of learning.
 Mere transmission is often associated with surface knowledge, where the learner might be able to parrot back what they were told, but they can’t apply it or use this knowledge.
-Another way to think of this is as ‘fragile knowledge’ – the knowledge you remember for long enough to write down in the exam, and then it evaporates.
+Another way to think of this is as ‘fragile knowledge’ (Perkins) – the knowledge you remember for long enough to write down in the exam, and then it evaporates.
 On the other hand, once I construct the knowledge for myself, I could be said to have deep knowledge, or to understand.

 Additive vs. Transformative learning: If learning is the result of my active construction, then there are two ways I can construct what I learn.
 I can add a new piece of knowledge into my existing framework, fitting it with what I already know (Piaget calls this assimilation).
 For example, I already know many things about NZ and I can just add in the latest population figures.
 On the other hand, I can learn by transforming my entire framework of knowledge.
 For example, imagine the first time you realise that not only are there the numbers 1-5 but also half and quarter.
 You cannot merely add this new knowledge into what you already knew, but you have to change your whole conception of numbers (Piaget calls this accommodation).
-Now we cannot even imagine what it was like to have the simple view of numbers which only recognised whole numbers and not fractions.
-We learn by transforming our understanding, by transforming the framework which we use to make sense of all of our information.
+After we make the transformation we cannot even imagine what it was like to have the simple view of numbers which only recognised whole numbers and not fractions.
+We learn by transforming our understanding, by transforming the framework which we use to make sense of all information.

 Cognitive dissonance: Transformative learning often requires some sort of challenge.
 To transform our cognitive frameworks we must first encounter a problem that causes us cognitive dissonance – we can’t make sense of this new information or this new experience by using our old cognitive framework.
 So, we experience confusion because of the dissonance between what we thought we knew and what we are now confronted with.
 This means that moving though some sort of cognitive doubt or discomfort is necessary for transformative learning.
 We start with stasis in our old conceptions, then we are confronted by something problematic, and we transform our old conception to something new.
 Many might call this confusion, but I prefer to call it puzzlement as confusion is a negative problem to avoid, while puzzlement is a positive problem to embrace.
 (Piaget)

 Inquiry learning: We learn as the result of a personal inquiry process.
 We have a question, or a problem or issue we want to resolve (some sort of personal cognitive dissonance), and learning happens as we resolve this.
 For example, if I am merely told that photosynthesis is how plants get their energy, I don’t really learn anything – at best it is fragile knowledge.
-However, I will learn photosynthesis at a deeper level if I first wonder about how plants get their energy (they must get it somewhere, but they can’t eat like animals), and then I read about photosynthesis.
+However, I will learn photosynthesis at a deeper level if I first wonder about how plants get their energy (they must get it somewhere, but they can’t eat like animals, so how do they ‘feed’?), and then I read about photosynthesis.
 If I then continue to pursue my question and wonder how photosynthesis is different from eating, and whether it is like eating sunlight, then I will get even deeper learning.
 So, the implication of this theory is that we should help our students to identify problems that they experience as live questions that they want to resolve.
 Then when we tell them new knowledge, or they read about our topic, they will answer their questions and learn in a deeper way than they would by merely being told something.
 (Dewey)